daita-sur/TheLeanProgrammer.github.io/_posts/2021-02-06-nine-steps-for-recognition.md

 * If it takes less than 5 minutes to answer/help, and you are free, do it!

-* If it takes more than 5 minutes, but the person is very important to you (might have helped you in past), do (it now) or schedule (it for some time when you are free)
+* If it takes more than 5 minutes, but the person is important to you (might have helped you in past), do (it now) or schedule (it for some time when you are free)

-* If it takes more than 5 minutes, but you don’t know the person and/or you don’t have much knowledge on it, delegate (or refer) to a person who might have more knowledge on this, or do it in your free time.
+* If it takes more than 5 minutes, but you don’t know the person and/or you don’t have much knowledge on the topic, delegate (or refer) to a person who might have more knowledge on this, or do it in your free time.

 ## 8. Take initiatives
 >  Commit less, deliver more